-It is the policy of the Boy Scouts of America as stated in the "Guide to Safe Scouting," the National Camp Accreditation Program/National Camp Standards, and other official publications of the BSA that these guidelines apply to all camp activities.
+It is the policy of Scouting America as stated in the "Guide to Safe Scouting," the National Camp Accreditation Program/National Camp Standards, and other official publications of Scouting America that these guidelines apply to all camp activities.
 In addition, council, local, and state standards also apply.
 Resica Falls is fully committed to ensuring the safety of all its campers, leaders, staff, and guests.
 As such, policies may change following the publication of this guide.